MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-ios/index.md

 ## Run the iOS app

+> [!NOTE]
-> **NOTE**: If you are running Visual Studio on Windows, you **MUST** follow the guide to [Pair to Mac](https://docs.microsoft.com/xamarin/ios/get-started/installation/windows/connecting-to-mac/).
+> If you are running Visual Studio on Windows, you **MUST** follow the guide to [Pair to Mac](https://docs.microsoft.com/xamarin/ios/get-started/installation/windows/connecting-to-mac/).
 You will receive errors when compiling or running iOS applications without a paired Mac.

 The "start" button in the top ribbon may show an iOS device.
 Ensure that the _iPhoneSimulator_ configuration is selected: